opendocsg/slw-judgments-backfill/2016_SGHC_272/report.md

 20     The accused gave evidence in his defence.
 He did not call any other witnesses.
 Therefore, the success or otherwise of his defence turns largely on assessment of his credibility.

-21     In assessing the credibility of a witness, relevant considerations include his demeanour, the internal consistency of his evidence, and the external consistency of his evidence ( _ie_ , the extent to which it coheres with objective evidence or with the testimony of other witnesses) (see _Farida Begam d/o Mohd Artham v Public Prosecutor_ [2001] 3 SLR(R) 592 at [9]).
+21     In assessing the credibility of a witness, relevant considerations include his demeanour, the internal consistency of his evidence, and the external consistency of his evidence ( _ie_ , the extent to which it coheres with objective evidence or with the testimony of other witnesses) (see _Farida Begam d/o Mohd Artham v Public Prosecutor_ <span class="citation">[2001] 3 SLR(R) 592</span> at [9]).

 **_The presumption of possession of the drugs_**

-22     The presumption of possession under s 21 of the MDA may be rebutted by the accused proving on the balance of probabilities that he did not know of the existence of the drugs in the motorcycle prior to him crossing into Singapore ( _Dinesh Pillai a/l K Raja Retnam v Public Prosecutor_ [2012] 2 SLR 903 at [16]).
+22     The presumption of possession under s 21 of the MDA may be rebutted by the accused proving on the balance of probabilities that he did not know of the existence of the drugs in the motorcycle prior to him crossing into Singapore ( _Dinesh Pillai a/l K Raja Retnam v Public Prosecutor_ <span class="citation">[2012] 2 SLR 903</span> at [16]).

 23     For the reasons given below, I find that the accused has failed to prove that the trip to Singapore on 24 March 2014 was made solely for the purposes of visiting his girlfriend, Revalthi, and his friend, John, and not for the purposes of delivering drugs.